 Product (or Service)

-When marketing, you need to identify, select and deliver the right product or service to your target consumers1.
-This aspect concerns the testing of the feasibility of a product or a service in regards to the preferences and requirements of your target consumers, identification and incorporation of necessary product features, its usability for the consumers, differentiation values, branding methodologies, product packaging and manufacturing costs2.
+When marketing, you need to identify, select and deliver the right product or service to your target consumers in the right segment of the market.
+This aspect concerns the testing of the feasibility of a product or a service in regards to the preferences and requirements of your target consumers, identification and incorporation of necessary product features, its usability for the consumers, differentiation values, branding methodologies, product packaging and manufacturing costs.

 Emergence and evolution of marketing mix